shawn1m/overture/README.md

 + bindAddress: Specifying only port (e.g. `:53`) will let overture listen on all available addresses (both IPv4 and IPv6).
 Overture will handle both TCP and UDP requests.
 Literal IPv6 addresses are enclosed in square brackets (e.g. `[2001:4860:4860::8888]:53`)
-+ debugHTTPAddress: Specifying an HTTP port for debugging (**`5555` is the default port but it is also acknowledged as the android wifi adb listener port**), currently used to dump DNS cache, and the request url is `/cache`, available query argument is `nobody`(boolean)
++ debugHTTPAddress: Specifying an HTTP port for debugging (**`5555` is the default port despite it is also acknowledged as the android Wi-Fi adb listener port**), currently used to dump DNS cache, and the request url is `/cache`, available query argument is `nobody`(boolean)

     * true(default): only get the cache size;